team-daniel/cedl/README.md

 - - Evidential Network
 - - Fisher-Information Evidential Network
 - - Smoothed Evidential Network
-- - Evidential++ Network
+- - Evidential++ Network (Meta)
 - - - Similar to the Conflicting Evidential Network but without the conflicting evidence reduction, only the metamorphic transformation.
+- - Evidential++ Network (MC)
+- - - Similar to the Conflicting Evidential Network but without the conflicting evidence reduction, only the MC Dropout.
+- - Conflicting Evidential Network (Meta)
-- - Conflicting Evidential Network
+- - Conflicting Evidential Network (MC)

 ## Threshold Metrics